AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 ---
 title: Activity stream
-description: Learn how to read the activity stream in the Cloud Console or the Cloud CLI for Adobe Commerce on Cloud infrastructure.
+description: Learn how to read the activity stream in the [!DNL Cloud Console] or the Cloud CLI for Adobe Commerce on Cloud infrastructure.
 ---
 # Activity stream